Using Machine Learning to Design Time Step Size Controllers for Stable Time Integrators: Introduction

-Due to the nonlinear nature of these Patankar-type methods, a stability analysis for several members of this family of schemes was not available until recently \cite{IKM2122, izgin2022stability,IKMnonlin22, IOE22StabMP,gecostab}, where the local behavior near steady states of linear autonomous problems was investigated using the theory of discrete dynamical systems.
-We also want to note that some issues of Patankar-type schemes were discussed in \cite{IssuesMPRK}, where different modified Patankar methods from \cite{MPDeC,KM18,KM18Order3} were analyzed with respect to oscillatory behavior.
-Furthermore, a necessary condition for avoiding these oscillations was given in \cite{ITOE22}.
+A key achievement of \cite{NSARK} was a proof that Patankar-type schemes always posses an embedded method, which is necessary for our controller.
+Additionally, the algorithm we present works fine with stable schemes as we do not incorporate knowledge on the stability region into the cost function.
+While the second-order Rosenbrock method we will use is A-stable, the stability analysis for the nonlinear Patankar-type schemes relies on a Lyapunov stability analysis recently developed \cite{IKM2122, izgin2022stability,IKMnonlin22, IOE22StabMP,gecostab}.

 Altogether, up to now the theory for order of consistency and convergence as well as stability of RK schemes was adapted to MPRK methods.
 Moreover, the schemes are also proven to be unconditionally positive and conservative.
 However, MPRK methods have not yet been improved with respect to their efficiency.
 Up to now, only standard step size controllers were used for a particular PRK method \cite{KMP21adap}.
-However, the construction of a tailored time step controller is still missing.
-This is the purpose of the present work.
+However, the construction of a tailored time step controller is still missing and constitutes one objective of the present work.

 Here, we focus on DSP controllers (reviewed in Section~\ref{sec:controller}) to investigate several MPRK schemes which we recall in Section~\ref{sec:schemes}.
+We emphasise that our methods rely on reinterpreting ODEs as production-destruction systems (PDSs), which is always possible.
+However, we demonstrate that there is no unique way to write a given ODE as a PDS.
+As we will encounter non-autonomous systems which are non-conservative, we present the definition of MPRK schemes in this context and discuss how this affects their order of accuracy as well as positivity.
+We then introduce several MPRK schemes of different orders of accuracy, along with their respective embedded methods, and review their stability properties.
 We explain our methodology in Section~\ref{sec:methodology}, where we also introduce our cost function.
-For the search of an optimal controller, we consider multiple test problems described in Section~\ref{sec:training} of the appendix, each of which challenges the DSP controller in a different way.
-We derive tailored controller parameters and validate the resulting methods with further test problems introduced in Section~\ref{sec:validation} of the appendix, leading to the improved controllers described in Section~\ref{sec:PIDpara}.
+For the search of an optimal controller, we consider multiple test problems described in Appendix~\ref{sec:training}, each of which challenges the DSP controller in a different way.
+We derive tailored controller parameters and validate the resulting methods with further test problems introduced in Appendix~\ref{sec:validation}, leading to the improved controllers described in Section~\ref{sec:PIDpara}.
 Finally, we summarize our findings in Section~\ref{sec:summary} and come to a conclusion.